When talking about active volcano Iceland most of us think about Fagradalsfjall as the most active volcano on the island.

 But the attraction of the moment is, of course, Fagradalsfjall mountain located close to Reykjavik in the Reykjanes Peninsula.

-The last major eruption of this volcano is believed to be during the ice cave when the volcano erupted under the thick ice cap.
+The last major eruption of this volcano is believed to have happened during the ice age.
+It most probably erupted under a thick layer of ice.

 Fagradalsfjall volcano is formed from multiple fissures from where the lava comes out to the surface.

-Interestingly, this volcano is that it is one of the very few volcanoes in the world considered safe for visiting during the eruption cycle.
+This volcano is one of the very few volcanoes in the world considered safe for visiting during the eruption cycle.

-So, if you want to see the power of Mother Nature then you definitely have to book your trip to this magnificent volcano.
+If you want to see the power of Mother Nature, you should book a trip to this volcano.

 Secure your seat at Reykjavík: Half-Day Guided Hike of Fagradalsfjall Volcano and explore the volcano with an experienced guide that will provide you with all the useful information about volcanoes in Iceland.